-- Be open to not knowing.
-Kids can ask hard (and blunt) questions!
+4. Be open to not knowing.
+Kids can ask hard (and blunt) questions.
 It’s ok to say you don’t know an answer and offer to find out together.
 Or to ask for some time to think before answering.
 Or to come back later and say you didn’t like how you answered a question and you want to try again.
-Model an open mind and a growth mindset, which leads to…
+Model an open mind and a growth mindset.

-- Stop it!
+8. Stop it.
 Intervene when you see prejudice, discrimination and unkindness happening.
 It sends a clear message to kids: Intolerance will not be tolerated.